BowsiePup/BowsiePup/README.md

 ⚡ Fun fact: I do many projects with [AstroCoding][AstroCoding], only a few of which are public.
 My favourite of which is a ["BloonsTD 6 autoplayer"][BTD6]

-🌱 I’m currently working on enhancing my GoLang skills.
+🌱 I'm currently working on solidifying my DevOps abilities.

 💬 Ask me about my Discord bot projects!
 Currently, I'm working on a bot that interfaces with the YouTube API and their push notifications.
 You can view more information [here][YouTubeBotOnTopGG].